modir/laminas-book/docs/mvc.md

 ];
 ~~~

-> If you have some experience with Laminas Framework 2, you may notice that the things are now a little different than before.
-> In ZF2, there was `getServiceLocator()` method in the @`AbstractActionController`[Laminas\Mvc\Controller\AbstractActionController] base class allowing to get dependencies of the controller even without the factory.
-> In Laminas, you have to pass dependencies explicitly.
-It is a little more boring,
-> but it removes "hidden" dependencies and makes your code more clear and easier to understand.

 ### LazyControllerAbstractFactory

 Writing a factory for almost every controller may seem boring at first sight.
 If you are so lazy that you
 don't want to do that, you can use the standard @`LazyControllerAbstractFactory` factory class.

-> The @`LazyControllerAbstractFactory` factory uses *reflection* to determine which services your controller
+The @`LazyControllerAbstractFactory` factory uses *reflection* to determine which services your controller
-> wants to use.
+wants to use.
 You just need to *typehint* the arguments of controller's constructor, and the factory will
-> itself retrieve the needed services and pass it to the constructor.
+itself retrieve the needed services and pass it to the constructor.

 For example, to inject the `CurrencyConverter` service in your controller, make sure its constructor looks like below: